+- i.
 Tee assignment and each hole's par and length must equal the information in the Tournament Software.
-You must play to a rated set of tees done by the USGA.
-Use the following course yardage guidelines to determine which tees will be used for all matches.
+You must play to a rated set of tees in the USGA Course Rating Database.
+Use the following course yardage guidelines to determine which tees will be used for all matches. - ii.
 NOTE: Total course yardage and tee assignment must be consistent for each home match throughout the regular season and playoffs.
 Individual holes may not be altered for a match (i.e., changing a par 5 to a par 3) unless absolutely necessary to play a match and must be communicated to the opposing team captain prior to the start of a match.

-- 1. Tees used must be an association (CGA or USGA) rated set of tees in the CRD. - 2.
-REGULAR Interclub Tees: must adhere to the following yardage guidelines related to par; - Par 68 minimum 5600 maximum 6100 - Par 69 minimum 5700 maximum 6150 - ▶ Par 70 minimum 6000 maximum 6200 ▶ Par 71 minimum 6000 maximum 6450 - Par 72 minimum 6000 maximum 6700
+- iii.
+Tees used must be an association (CGA or USGA) rated set of tees in the USGA Course Rating Database.

+- i.
+REGULAR Interclub Tees: must adhere to the following yardage guidelines related to par;

+- > Par 68 minimum 5600--maximum 6100

+- Par 69 minimum 5700--maximum 6150

+- > Par 70 minimum 6000--maximum 6500

+- Par 71 minimum 6000--maximum 6700

+- Par 72 minimum 6000--maximum 6900

+- ii.
 SENIOR Interclub Tees: must adhere to the following yardage guidelines related to par;

-- Par 68 minimum 4800 maximum 5400 > Par 69 minimum 5000 maximum 6000 - ▶ Par 70 minimum 5100 maximum 6000 ▶ Par 71 minimum 5200 maximum 6200 - Par 72 minimum 5400 maximum 6400

-D. SLOPE CHARTS / SCORECARDS:
+- Par 68 minimum 4800--maximum 5400

+- Par 69 minimum 5000--maximum 5800

+- Par 70 minimum 5100--maximum 6000

+- Par 71 minimum 5200--maximum 6200

+- Par 72 minimum 5400--maximum 6400

+- iii.
+SUPER SENIOR Interclub Tees: must adhere to the following yardage guidelines related to par;

+- Par 68 minimum 4400--maximum 5200

+- Par 69 minimum 4500--maximum 5300

+- Par 70 minimum 4600--maximum 5400

+- Par 71 minimum 4800--maximum 5600

+- Par 72 minimum 5000--maximum 5800

+- iv.
+NEW FOR 2023 Clubs with a rated tee set that falls within +/- 75 yards outside of the established parameters may use those tees for their home matches.
+All pod members must agree to play at a yardage that may fall slightly outside of the parameters.

-Clubs with more than 18 holes at their facility may schedule matches on any USGA rated regulation length course at their club.
-Clubs may use more than one course at their facility during the season.
+- v.
+Clubs with more than 18 holes at their facility may schedule matches on any officially rated regulation length course at their club, and meets the required yardage guidelines per Interclub Rule 7.C.
+Clubs may use more than one course at their facility during the season but must play at the same selected tees.
 Such clubs must inform opponents as to which course will be used well in advance of the scheduled match to enable ample opportunity for practice rounds.

-- II.
-Captains will be responsible for knowing the slope and course ratings for the set of tees played at their club.
+- vi.
+Captains will be responsible for knowing the Slope Rating and Course Rating for the set of tees played at their club.
 Captains will exchange this information at the captains' meeting and verify the same one week prior to any match.
 If the rating changes during the season, it is the responsibility of the host captain to notify the visiting teams.
-Captains will determine the course handicaps of their players based on the slope rating of the tees played in each match. - III.
-Host Captains will create or print scorecards with allotted handicap strokes noted.
-(See Interclub Rule 9.E).
+Captains will determine the playing handicaps of their players based on the slope rating of the tees played in each match.

+- vii.
+Click Here to Calculate Playing Handicaps

+- viii.
+Host Captains will utilize Golf Genius to print scorecards with proper handicap strokes per Interclub Rule 10.C

+8. TEAM CAPTAINS' DUTIES (After Match and Accurate Scorecards):

-E. RECORD MATCH RESULTS:
+A. RECORD MATCH RESULTS: